rcgsheffield/sheffield_hpc/stanage/software/apps/jupyter.rst

     jupyter notebook password

-7. Now you are ready to start jupyter
+7. Now you are ready to start Jupyter:

 .. code-block:: bash